learnk8s/learnk8s.io/src/requests-limits/content.md

 Since all containers want to use all available CPU, they will divide the 2 CPU cores available according to their shares (3072, 2048, and 1024).

-So the total shares are 6, and each is equal to 33.33% CPU per share.
+_So the total is 6144 shares, and each is equal to 0.33% CPU per share._

-So the CPU time is shared as follows:
+So the CPU time is divided as follows:

 - 1024 share (or 33.33% CPU) to the first container.
-- 2048 shares (or 33.33% times two CPU) to the second container.
+- 2048 shares (or 66.66% CPU) to the second container.
-- 3072 shares (or 33.33% times three CPU) to the third container.
+- 3072 shares (or 99.99% CPU) to the third container.

 Now that you're familiar with CPU and memory requests let's have a look at limits.

 ## Memory and CPU limits

-Limits define the hard limit for the container and make sure the pod doesn't consume all resources in the Node.
+Limits define the hard limit for the container and make sure the process doesn't consume all resources in the Node.

 _Let's imagine you have an application with a limit of 250Mi of memory._